tsahara/r7rs/content/intro.md

 which became the basis for the
 IEEE Standard for the Scheme Programming Language in 1991~\cite{IEEEScheme}.
-In 1998, several additions to the IEEE standard, including high-level hygienic macros, multiple return values, and {\cf eval}, were finalized as the {{< rnrs 5 >}}~\cite{R5RS}.
+In 1998, several additions to the IEEE standard, including high-level hygienic macros, multiple return values, and ``eval``, were finalized as the {{< rnrs 5 >}}~\cite{R5RS}.